bramba2000/opa-benchmark/Results.md

 ## Test Case: `early-exit`

 The `early_exit` test case, generated with $n$ policies, uses a single Rego file containing $n$ policies.
 Each policy is an allow rule with a random set of equality conditions.
 The rules cannot be optimized by the OPA engine due to overlapping conditions and incomplete coverage.
-An example is available in the [opa-benchmark repository](https://github.com/open-policy-agent/opa-benchmark).

 ### Query Response Time

 |                | 100   | 200   | 300   | 400   | 500   | 600   | 700   | 800   | 900   | 1000  |